anupamadh/todo-app-1/README.md

-# ng-book 2: Simple Reddit-like App
+# ng-book 2: Simple Todo App

-> A simple voting app that resembles a minimal-reddit link voting app in Angular 2.
+> A simple todo app to help you stay organized.
+Developed in Angular 2.

 ## Dependencies